DoxopoulosPanos/WebData_assignment/README.md

 Recall: 0.02142857142857143
 F1: 0.03292181069958847
 ```
 We observe that the recall has improved since we found more correct mappings, but the precision got worse as there are many linked entities that are not included in the golden entities.
 Overall, the F1 score has improved.
-Possibly, an execution bigger in duration could have an even better result.
+Possibly, a bigger execution in duration could have an even better result.

 ### 5. Future work
 The program is not focusing on scalability issues.
 In order to improve scalability, spark can be used, as it is the most common framework for linking.
 Moreover, identifying relations in the text could improve the precision of the linking.
 Last but not least, another metric that could be improved is the Bag Of Words (BOW).
 The algorithm keeps only the mentions found in the record as the BOW of each mention.
 One idea that could potentially improve the results is to add the most frequent Nouns (NN, NNS) found in each document during the POS tagging.